fdac23/news/README.md

 # Class on Sep 21
     - Finish boasters, form most teams
-    - Finish MP1 presentations planned for Sep 19

-# Class on Sep 19
-    - Class(final) project boasters
     - Presenting MP1 results by the representatives of each group
       - be ready to share it from your zoom session;
       - the presentations will go in group order (the representative from the first group, the second group...)

-# Class on Sep 14
+# Class on Sep 19
     - Class(final) project boasters
     - Presenting MP1 rsults in the assigned groups

+# Class on Sep 14
+    - Continue on MP1

 # Class on Sep 12
     - Work on MP1, including discussing with your assigned peer